cortext/patstat/applicants classification/README.md

 #### Common Surnames and Names

 Now we have a set with a total number of 1.128.134 ambiguous records, this is a higher figure than the 70 percent mentioned above.
-Our priority is to identify the largest amount of legal entities, for this reason, we continue with the cleaning and filter process, for that we detect natural persons from a list created by ourselves with the most commons surnames of the top 20 countries by number of patents, the list of countries is:
+Our priority is to identify the largest amount of legal entities, for this reason, we continue with the cleaning and filtering process, for this we detected natural persons from a list created by ourselves with the most common surnames and names from the top 20 countries by number of patents, the list of countries is:

 Japan,
 Usa,